freeCodeCamp/guide/pages/docs/javascript/finding-a-remainder-in-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Finding a Remainder in JavaScript"
+title: "Finding a Remainder in JavaScript"
+parent: "javascript"
 ---

 The _remainder operator_ `%` gives the remainder of the division of two numbers.